Civil service reform in the United States: Mugwumps

 The Mugwumps were Republicans who refused to support Republican presidential candidate James G. Blaine in 1884.

-Political patronage, also known as the "spoils system", was the issue that angered many reform-minded Republicans, leading them to reject Blaine's candidacy.
-In the spoils system, the winning candidate would dole out government positions to those who had supported his political party prior to the election.
 Although the Pendleton Act of 1883 made competency and merit the base qualifications for government positions, its effective implementation was slow.
 Political affiliation continued to be the basis for appointment to many positions.

 Cartoonist Thomas Nast of Harper's Weekly was a leading Mugwump strongly opposed to Blaine.

 In the early 1880s, the issue of political patronage split the Republican Party down the middle for several consecutive sessions of Congress.
 The party was divided into two warring factions, each with creative names.
 The side that held the upper hand in numbers and popular support were the Half-Breeds, led by senator James G. Blaine of Maine since 1880.
 The Half-Breeds supported civil service reform, and often blocked legislation and political appointments put forth by their main congressional opponents, the Stalwarts, led by Roscoe Conkling of New York.

-Ironically, in spite of Blaine's status as a convert into the pro-civil service reform "Half-Breeds," the Mugwumps rejected his candidacy primarily due to his corruption.
+Ironically, in spite of Blaine's status as a convert into the pro-civil service reform Half-Breeds, the Mugwumps rejected his candidacy for president in 1884 primarily due to his corruption.
 Their ranks were informally joined by Vermont Republican George F. Edmunds, a staunch Half-Breed who never accepted Blaine as an honest convert and opposed the Maine senator's candidacy.
 During the campaign, Edmunds stated:

 It is my deliberate opinion that Senator Blaine acts as the attorney of Jay Gould.
 Whenever [Allen G. Thurman] and I have settled upon legislation to bring the Pacific Railroad to terms of equity with the government, up has jumped Mr. James G. Blaine musket in hand, from behind the breastworks of Jay Gould’s lobby to fire in our faces.

 This division among Republicans may have contributed to the victory in 1884 of Grover Cleveland, the first president elected from the Democratic party since the Civil War.
 In the period from 1876 to 1892, presidential elections were closely contested at the national level, but the states themselves were mostly dominated by a single party, with Democrats prevailing in the South and the Republicans in the Northeast.
 Although the defection of the Mugwumps may have helped Cleveland win in New York, one of the few closely contested states, historians attribute Cleveland's victory nationwide to the rising power of urban immigrant voters.